JohnCiubuc/StreamLinkerino/README.md

 Integration of this application into a first-class chatterino feature is currently in process.
 Pull request can be [viewed here](https://github.com/Chatterino/chatterino2/pull/2854)

+## Testing Branch

+**Testing branch does not require chatterino to be patched**, but it does have a considerable delay (5-10s) on switching streams due to chatterino json writing frequency.

+## Testing branch TODO:

+* Fix bug that the application doesn't correctly close after doing first switch
+* Fix bug where QProcess runs another bash session for `get-window-list` without watiing for previous execution to end
+* Convert `get-window-list` script into first party feature
+* Convert `wmctrl -ic` into first party feature.
+Even though I'm using the same code, it doesn't work
+* Create option between wmctrl and first party feature for closing applications
+* Make file name paths more modable / into a config file

+## Pre-Release Windows Port

+[dewcked](https://github.com/dewcked) is working on a windows port version of this project.
+Repository can be viewed here:  [https://github.com/dewcked/StreamLinkerino/releases](https://github.com/dewcked/StreamLinkerino/releases)

 ## streamlinkerino
 Ever wanted to use StreamLink + MPV + Chatterino all in one application?
 Look no further, as this project has your solution!